mrvlasyuk/tiny_code_improver/readme.md

 ## Features and Functionality

 - **Interactive dialog**: TinyCodeImprover allows you to start an interactive dialog with GPT-4, making it easy to ask questions about your code, request it to fix issues, find bugs, etc.
 - **Critic feature**: After asking the model to fix or recommend something, you can use the `.critic` command to ask it to critique its own answer.
 This helps in identifying errors in its own logic.
-In my experience he found bugs in his own code in ~30% of cases.
+In my experience, it found bugs in its own code in ~30% of cases.
 - **Customizable prompts**: You can easily customize prompts in TinyCodeImprover, which helps in getting more accurate and relevant responses from GPT-4.

 ## Success Stories and Use Cases